Chehalis River Salmon / Steelhead Fishing in the Upper River

 |Oakville launch on a frosty morning|

 The Black River launch while not on the Chehalis is close enough to access the main river.
 It is immediately downstream from Highway 12 where it crosses Black River, about 2 1/2 miles east of Oakville.
 Gravel parking for a dozen vehicles.
-The Chehalis River is downriver about 2 miles as the crow flies, but farther by water as Black River winds around a bit before it empties into the Chehalis.
+The Chehalis River is downriver about 2 miles as the crow flies, but farther by water as Black River winds around a bit before it empties into the Chehalis and has some shallow water in places depending on the flow.

 Black River launch